 It is important to check all items carefully against the packing inventory (created and provided at origin) to ensure that all items were received and in good order.
 Any missing or damaged items must be detailed on the inventory at the time of delivery in the event of a claim.

-Westerberg Global Mobility Services has been moving the employees of our corporate clients for more than 30 years’.
+Our International Moving division, Westerberg Global Mobility Services, has been moving the employees of our corporate clients as well as individual families with their international moves for more than 30 years’.
 Our staff averages 18 years’ experience in the global mobility space.